December First Thursday

 6:00 pm – 9:00 pm

-Plus, projected onto the Manhattan Bridge, Light Year will present “New Video Art from Berlin,” an eight video overview of what’s happening in the academic realms of Germany’s New Media scene.
+Plus, projected onto the Manhattan Bridge, Light Year will present “Attachments” curated by Leo Kuelbs, a collection of three short films, set in three different countries, exploring what happens when fate intervenes.
 Projections start at 7pm in Pearl Street Triangle and continue until 10pm.

 Galleries will stay open ’til 9 – plenty of time to scope out new art and pop into one of DUMBO’s small shops and grab a bite at one of the neighborhood’s many restaurants and bars.

 See a map of participating locations here.